Medical practice management refers to handling all organizational activities in a clinic.

 The four most popular options for installing MPMS are:

-• Cloud server.
-Remote servers run medical practice software, and data is stored in a cloud.
+- Cloud server.
+Remote servers run medical practice software, and data is stored in a cloud-based software.
 Medical staff can access the software and medical data using desktops connected to the Internet.
 A third-party company manages all the hardware.

 All the options have distinctive peculiarities considered by medical organizations, depending on their needs.

 Every option needs clinics to supply medical staff with a sufficient number of desktops.
-However, the other hardware requirements may vary.
+However, the other hardware medical practice management software requirements may vary.

 Let's take a close look at the technical medical practice software requirements.

-Depending on practice management software features, a clinic owner may be required to install and connect additional devices, like:
+Depending on EHR and practice management software features, a clinic owner may be required to install and connect additional devices, like:

 Software Requirements

-Medical software requirements vary depending on a selected option.
+Medical practice management software requirements vary depending on a selected option.
 In the case of using out-of-self software, vendors provide detailed software specifications.
-Custom-built solutions can be tailored according to your existing infrastructure or specific medical practice management software requirements.
+Custom-built solutions can be tailored according to your existing infrastructure or specific requirements for medical practice software.

 Most practice management systems require medical organizations to have an operating system (OS) and web browsers installed on desktops.
 Servers should have dedicated operating systems and database management systems installed.